 In response to the COVID-19 pandemic, the 28th Annual Concert of Colors will air in primetime on Detroit Public TV two hours a night for four consecutive nights, as well as being simulcast on Detroit Public Radio (WDET) radio and streamed online worldwide!
-The full lineup and dates will be announced soon and will include the Don Was All-Star Revue with a tribute to Detroit radio legend Ed Love.
+Performances include the Don Was All-Star Revue with a tribute to Detroit radio legend Ed Love.
 During the program, the Charles H. Wright Museum of African American History will name Love as the recipient of a Lifetime Achievement Award.

 “Concert of Colors audience will grow by the millions this year,” said festival Executive Director and founder Ismael Ahmed.
 “This year, we will all be grooving together to music performed by some of the greatest artists in the world – but we will be doing it safely in our own homes.
 The commitment and generosity by our partners and sponsors to make this broadcast happen are a gift to Detroit, Southeast Michigan, and the world.
 The free diversity festival has been a tradition for nearly three decades in Detroit.”

 “Music is the heartbeat and soul of Detroit and we were determined, with our partners and sponsors, to not only allow the show to go on, but to find new and innovative ways to continue to offer this musical extravaganza free for guests – and now expand it for the world to enjoy,” said Charles Ezra Ferrell, former Vice President of Public Programs, Charles H. Wright Museum of African American History.